Flip in Blazor Diagram Component

 How to flip the Group Node

-The flip functionality for a group node works similarly to that of normal nodes.
+The flip functionality for a group node is similar to that of normal nodes.
 However, when flipping a group node, the flip of its child nodes is combined with the group’s flip.
 This combination ensures that the child nodes inherit the group’s flip while retaining their own individual flips.

 Example: